alessgomez/CSARCH2SimulationProject/README.md

 **NOTE:** Inputs that do not follow the syntax may lead to either an invalid program flow error or a simulation error.

 ### Text File Exporting
 Users will be prompted to choose the directory where they want to save the text file to.
-The text file is named `BSA_LRU_Cache_Simulator_Output.txt`,
+The text file is named `BSA_LRU_Cache_Simulator_Output.txt`, and will contain all the simulator results stated in the preview section of the manual.

 ## Sample Test Cases
 ### Cache Problem Set #4